gleam-lang/website/book-src/tour/constants.md

 }
 ```

-Like all values in Gleam constants are immutable and their values cannot be
+Like all values in Gleam, constants are immutable and their values cannot be
 changed, so they cannot be used as global mutable state.

-When a constant is referenced the value is inlined by the compiler, so they
+When a constant is referenced, the value is inlined by the compiler, so they
 can be used in case expression guards.

 ```gleam